nats-io/nats-site/content/blog/ngs-nsc-2019.md

 % nsc tool req ngs.usage ""
 ```

-The active server sends out a message stream you can subscribe to.
+The active service sends out a message stream you can subscribe to.
 Messages indicate known servers based on various locations in the NGS cluster.

 ```bash
 % nsc tool sub ngs.active